-Table 16.
+Table 17.
 List of keyboard shortcuts (continued)

 Кеу Primary behavior

-F4 Mute microphone

-F5 Keyboard backlight NOTE: Toggle to cycle the keyboard backlight status through off, low- backlight, and high-backlight.

-F6 Decrease brightness

 F7 Increase brightness

 F8 Switch to external display

 F10 Print Screen

 F11 Home

 F12 End

 Copilot Launch Copilot in Windows NOTE: If Copilot in Windows is not available on your computer, the CoPilot key launches Windows Search.
 For more information about Copilot in Windows, search in the Knowledge Base Resource at Dell Support Site.